-In the December 2013 issue, Ohio-based string pedagogue Jennifer Petry explains how she helped set up a summer music camp for young string players with limb differences.
-Here, she hands on some practical advice and guidance for teachers, based on her own experiences.
+In the December 2013 issue, Ohio-based cello pedagogue Jennifer Petry explains how she helped set up a summer music camp in Cincinnati for young string players with limb differences.
+The camp tutors help children learn to play musical instruments, including the cello and piano, using their feet and toes rather than hands and fingers.
+Here, Petry hands on some practical advice and guidance for teachers, based on her own experiences.

 - It is very important to look at each child as capable, rather than disabled.
 Ask a student what they can do, instead of telling them what they cannot do.

 - Inspire them with stories of other musicians who have learned to play with their differences; Itzhak Perlman, Adrian Anantawan, George Dennehy, Rick Allen, others who may be of your personal acquaintance or the student’s.

 - Educate yourself by learning all that you can about that child’s particular limb difference.

 - Consider what you are trying to accomplish before thinking through how you are trying to accomplish it.
 Working ‘backwards’ like that can help you figure out your student’s specific adaptation needs.

 - If you get stuck and cannot think of how the student might possibly be able to accomplish a task, don’t tell them that – demonstrate it for them and then ask them to imitate you.
 You might be surprised at what happens next!